-Dan Campagna returns to the Beacons' staff for his sixth season with the primary responsibility of working with the goalkeepers.
-In his five years working with the Beacons' goaltenders, the team has posted a 1.30 goals against average or less in every season and recorded a league-best .67 goals against average in 2011.
+Dan Campagna returns to the Beacons' staff for his ninth season with the primary responsibility of working with the goalkeepers.
+In his eight years working with the Beacons' goaltenders, the team has posted a 2.22 goals against average or less in every season and recorded a league-best .67 goals against average in 2011.

 During his playing days, Campagna enjoyed an impressive four-year career as the starting goalkeeper at Emmanuel College (MA).
 In 2003, he was in net for the programs first victory and graduated holding every single goalkeeping record including career wins, shutouts, saves and save percentage.